Beyonce Slams Award Shows and Radio After Cowboy Carter Backlash

 The gifts didn’t stop there, as musician K. Michelle also shared photos of her white flower bouquet via Instagram on Friday as well, with a similar note of support from the “16 Carriages” singer.
 “I love what you’ve been doing and I know it’s not easy to enter a new space,” Beyoncé wrote to Michelle, 42.
 “Sending you positivity and respect.
 I hope to meet you one day.”

-Beyoncé released Cowboy Carter, on Friday, March 29.
+Beyoncé released Cowboy Carter on Friday.
 Her album features 27 tracks with features from Miley Cyrus, Post Malone, Dolly Parton, Linda Martell and Willie Nelson.
-Along with original tracks, she covered Parton’s Jolene and The Beatles’ Blackbird.
+Along with original tracks, she covered Parton’s “Jolene” and the Beatles’ “Blackbird.”

-Though it is her first country album, it is also the second installment of a three-part project following the release of Renaissance in 2022.
+Though Cowboy Carter is her first country album, it is the second installment of a three-part project following the release of Renaissance in 2022.